amymlafountain/Generating-RNAseq-count-data-for-Mimulus/README.md

 ##  RNAseq analysis of various Mimulus samples
-These scripts were prepared for use on the University of Connecticut Xanadu cluster
+These scripts were prepared for use on the University of Connecticut Xanadu cluster.

 ### Trimming and quality control
 #### Step 1: Quality check of raw data using FastQC